VIGNESH54/medical-llm-hallucination-detection-/README.md

 ## Author

-Vignesh — undergraduate CS student, built as part of independent research
+Vignesh — undergraduate CS student, built as part of independent research toward a Master's application in Data Science / Computer Science.